BlackCapCoder/pogo-problem/problems/N-SeqPogo.md

 * `H < C*N`

-When jumping over the edge of the circle, that is, when the total length you have jumped (A) passes a multiple of C, let O be how much you overshot the edge by `O = C % A`.
+When jumping over the edge of the circle, that is, when the total length you have jumped `A` passes a multiple of `C`, let `O` be how much you overshot the edge by `O = A % C`.

 Because `O < C`, we can place an upper bound on `H` at `H < C*N`.